 AI Workflows — Overview

 Picora is positioned as a resource hosting platform for AI workflows.
-This page explains the why and how — the security model, the architecture, and what the integration enables.
+This page explains the why — what the integration buys you, what protects you, and when to reach for the plain API instead.

 What is MCP?